 Projected assets by the end of 2023:

-- Defined benefit pension (mine) = $450,000 (conservative, commuted value).
+- Defined benefit pension (mine) = $450,000 (~commuted value?).
 I’m very grateful for this pension.
 I hope to work at my current place of employment for another seven years however nothing is guaranteed.

-- Defined contribution pension (wife) = $400,000 (conservative, commuted value).
+- Defined contribution pension (wife) = $400,000 (maybe?).
 Her defined contribution pension plan is not as good as mine but remains very valuable.
 I assume my wife will continue to work full time for another six to seven years until 2023.
 Again, employment has no guarantees.

 You might recall from reading my site, we employ a two-pronged approach for our personal investments.

 One – we invest in mainly Canadian dividend paying stocks for passive income.
 Our long-term goal is to earn $30,000 per year from Canadian companies in taxable and tax-free accounts..
 This goal is very aggressive but within reach.

 Two – we invest in a couple of low-cost, diversified Exchange Traded Funds (ETFs) inside our RRSPs.
 Although we have a bias to owning dividend paying stocks across our portfolio (for income) I’ve learned to appreciate the lazy, simple but effective approach that passive investing can bring.
 We use ETFs for mainly international investments.